richardschoen/workwithibmipdm/README.md

 As a future enhancement .Net developers will be able to create their own alternatives to PDM user options using a C# plugin.

-❗SSH connectivity is used for communications with the IBM i operating system.
-User/password and SSH key files in puTTYgen format are supported.
-OpenSSH key files can be converted to puTTYgen format using puTTYgen. https://www.puttygen.com
+❗IBM i access ports (446-449 and 8470-8479) are used for communications with the IBM i operating system.

+Simply enter a user, password and the host name or IP address to your IBM i system and you should be able to connect.
+SSH is NOT required any more.

 <img width="872" alt="image" src="https://user-images.githubusercontent.com/9791508/188206784-4e06bbce-bdd4-430a-8553-ff5891dc5881.png">